-The American Solar Challenge Organizers will appoint an individual to serve in the role of Head Timekeeper.
-The Head Timekeeper reports to the Chief Inspector, and to the Organizers and is responsible for the timing and scoring during both Track and Tour portions of the event.
+The Organizers will appoint an individual to serve in the role of Head Timekeeper.
+The Head Timekeeper reports to the Chief Inspector, and to the Organizers and is responsible for the timing and scoring during the Track portion of the event.